newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 ## Part 1: Finding a Buffer Overflow

 The Filex protocol is the name of the proprietary protocol used on the USB Link port.
 All the Windows tools are actually using this Filex protocol through the USB Link, to configure the PowerVision.
 To do so, they have to use the PVLink.dll.
-We started getting interested in it for two things:
+We were looking for:
  - Read/writes
- - Parameters fuzzing
+ - Error messages when fuzzing
- - Function types (there are many available operations, we wanted to list all of them)
+ - Function/Message types: there are many available operations, we wanted to list all of them

 We made several captures on the USB Link while using the WinPV.exe tools, and noticed many file system read/write operations.